CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/architecture_review.md

 ### Alembic migration history

 Alembic is now the schema authority.
-The checked-in migration stream currently ends at head `f48a7c2e91b6`; its parent `d62f3ab4e8c1` removes report-job state columns and constraints, then performs a single controlled bootstrap of complete checkpoint artifacts into the database registry.
-The head migration persists application settings and performs the bounded one-time legacy JSON import.
+The checked-in migration stream currently ends at head `e91a4f6c2d73`; its parent `f48a7c2e91b6` adds durable report-edit fields while preserving generated inference output.
+Earlier migrations remove report-job state columns and constraints, then perform a single controlled bootstrap of complete checkpoint artifacts into the database registry.
+The migration chain persists application settings, performs the bounded one-time legacy JSON import, and preserves report edits separately from model output.
 Startup and explicit initialization both upgrade to the single head, with transaction/lock protection for concurrent processes; an existing unversioned application schema is rejected rather than stamped implicitly.